cchudzicki-ocw-testing/24.900-spring-2022/content/pages/assignment-3.md

 In this paper, you will report on the results of your linguistic fieldwork.
 Imagine that linguists knew nothing about your fieldwork language until you got to work on it, and you are the first linguist to conduct work on this language.
 You should write a preliminary “grammatical sketch” of the language.
 You will report and analyze the data from your own field notes; you should include only the data that you have collected yourself, not data gathered from other sources.
 You should assume an audience that knows a bit about linguistics—you should imagine that they know everything we’ve talked about in class—but nothing about your particular language.

-If you want to see what a grammatical sketch should look like, there is one very good example of one here: [https://julietstanton.github.io/files/stanton_saafi_sketch.pdf](https://julietstanton.github.io/files/stanton_saafi_sketch.pdf)
+If you want to see what a grammatical sketch should look like, there is one very good example of one here: [https://julietstanton.github.io/files/stanton_saafi_sketch.pdf (PDF - 4 MB)](https://julietstanton.github.io/files/stanton_saafi_sketch.pdf)

 This sketch was written on the basis of much more work than you have had a chance to do; you certainly aren’t expected to provide this level of detail.
 But this sketch can give you a sense of the kinds of things people write about in this kind of work.